Voice Type

 Soprano

 Soprano range: The soprano is the highest singing voice.
 The typical soprano voice lies between C4 (middle C) and C6 (high C).
-The low extreme for sopranos is roughly A3 (just below middle C).[3]
+The low extreme for sopranos is roughly A3 (just below middle C).[6]
 Most soprano roles do not extend above C6 although there are several standard soprano roles that call for D6.
-At the highest extreme, some coloratura soprano roles may reach to G6 (the G above high C).[4]
+At the highest extreme, some coloratura soprano roles may reach to F6 (the F above high C).[7]

 Soprano tessitura: The tessitura of the soprano voice lies higher than all the other voices except the sopranino.
 In particular, the coloratura soprano has the highest tessitura of all the soprano subtypes.[3]